 11. How can I get a settlement benefit?

 To qualify for a settlement benefit, you must submit a valid Claim Form.
-The online Claim Form, including instructions on how to make a Claim, can be accessed by clicking here.
+The online Claim Form, including instructions on how to make a Claim, through the Submit a Claim page.
 If you wish to receive this cash payment electronically by ACH, please be sure to have your routing and bank account number available when completing the online Claim Form.

 You must read the instructions carefully, fill out the Claim Form as directed in the instructions, and sign the Claim Form.
 You must (a) submit the Claim electronically by clicking here or (b) mail it to In re Apple Inc. Device Performance Litigation, ATTN: Claims Administrator, 1650 Arch Street, Suite 2230, Philadelphia, PA 19103.
 The Claim Form must be received by October 6, 2020.
 If your Claim Form is not RECEIVED BY the deadline, your Claim will be rejected, and you will be deemed to have waived all rights to receive any cash benefit under this settlement.

 Please carefully follow all instructions on the Claim Form.

 12. When would I get my settlement benefit?